hashicorp/packer/.github/CONTRIBUTING.md

 order to compile and test Packer.
 These instructions target POSIX-like environments (Mac OS X, Linux, Cygwin, etc.) so you may need to adjust them for Windows or other shells.
-The instructions below are for go 1.7.
-Earlier versions of Go are no longer supported.
+The instructions below are for go 1.7. or later.

 1. Download the Packer source (and its dependencies) by running